pschiffmann/initiative/README.md

 The code you want to focus on during development, debugging and review is the business logic.
 But often times, component composition code and style props make up the overwhelming part of your component files, creating noise and distracting from the relevant lines of code.

-Kragle is built around a key observation: Unlike business logic code, component composition code is very standardized – so much so that it can easily be auto-generated.
+InitiativeJS is built around a key observation: Unlike business logic code, component composition code is very standardized – so much so that it can easily be auto-generated.
 All you need is a way to describe your UI structure to the code generator.

-And that's where the Kragle editor comes into play.
+And that's where the InitiativeJS editor comes into play.
 The editor is a core part of the framework that let's you compose and style your existing React components into pages and views.

 <div style="height: 500px; background-color: #eee; display: grid; place-items: center">image placeholder</div>

-The editor generates standard React code – here's an [example output](./packages/@pschiffmann/kragle-demo/kragle/scenes/article-management/scene.tsx).
+The editor generates standard React code – here's an [example output](./packages/@pschiffmann/InitiativeJS-demo/InitiativeJS/scenes/article-management/scene.tsx).
 The generated file exports a React component that you can import and render anywhere in your app.
 The component has the exact same behaviour as hand-written code, but you save yourself the tedious typing work, and keep your business logic free from UI clutter.

-### Kragle at a glance
+### InitiativeJS at a glance

-Kragle is ...
+InitiativeJS is ...

 - An API layer for building isolated components.
   Declare schemas for your components that describe the component inputs and outputs – i.e. what data must be passed into your component through props, and what data your component exposes to its subtree (through an `<OutputsProvider />`).